joshscott13/aboutme/README.md

 - 👋 Hi, I’m @joshscott13
-- 👀 I’m interested in network and security automation, using Python as my preferred language!
+- 👀 My passions lie in network and security automation - Terraform and Python make my world go round
-- 🌱 I’m always learning more and more about Python, and the ways it can shape my career.
+- 🌱 I’m driven by curiosity, and steered by passion!
+Always learning, always evolving my skillset
 - 📫 How to reach me: email via joshscott13@gmail.com or Linkedin at https://www.linkedin.com/in/joshscott13/

 <!---